defenseunicorns/uds-pk/README.md

 ### Flags

--d, --allow-different-images: Allow comparing scans for different images.
+`-d`, `--allow-different-images`: Allow comparing scans for different images.
 By default, the command will error out if the scans are for different images.

 Example